FranciscoMoretti/site/content/code-tips/write-everything-twice-wet.md

 slug: write-everything-twice-wet

 title: Write Everything Twice (WET)
-description: Code duplication is often frowned upon in software development, as it violates the Don't Repeat Yourself (DRY) principle.
-However, in certain situations, it can be more beneficial to have duplicated code rather than introducing premature abstraction.
+description: Code duplication is often frowned upon.
+However, it can be more beneficial to have duplicated code rather than introducing premature abstraction.
 date: 2023-06-22

 ---